ryandipurba/quantum-mint/README.md

 # Candy-Machine-V2-Mint

-The Candy-Machine-V2-Mint project is a modified [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) frontend that works with the latest Candy Machine V2 program.
+The Candy-Machine-V2-Mint project is a modified [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) frontend that works with the latest Candy Machine V2 program on Solana.

 For instructions on how to set up a v2 candy machine, please refer to Metaplex's documentation [here](https://docs.metaplex.com/candy-machine-v2/Introduction)